BboxLab/bytel-google-assistant-account-linking/readme.md

-# Template for linking your Bouygues Télécom personal account to your google assistant service
+# Template for linking your Bouygues Telecom personal account to your google assistant service

 ## This tutorial uses :
 ### .
 An actions-on-google action consisting in a dialogflow conversation